RaphHaddad/blog/content/post/migrations-dacpacs.md

 - Is my application the only one accessing the database?
 - Am I using my SQL Database only as a datastore?
 - Will I only be using an ORM to access to the database?
-- Am I early on in my development cycle such that my data is changing frequently and I'll need to do clean-up often?
+- Am I early on in my development cycle and need to validate a business assumption?
+- Will data clean-up be a regular occurance?

 If you answered 'yes' to most of the above, then you should consider taking a migration approach.